Stories - 26-05-2025

 “Dad had attended school to the third grade when he left Italy, came to Australia and started working.
 He recognised that for the business to grow, he needed somebody that was educated in Australia.
 He just loved working.
 He loved the markets; he loved the fruit shop.
 That was his passion.
 He handed it over in 1991 because he felt that I was ready."

-Michael’s background in accounting put him in good stead for heading up Perfection.
-His younger brother Vince joined the business in 1985 after completing high school.
-His youngest brother John, a practicing lawyer, joined the company in 1997, enabling the brothers to drive growth.
+Michael’s accounting background put him in good stead to lead Perfection Fresh.
+His younger brother Vince joined the business in 1985 after completing high school, while his youngest brother John, a practising lawyer, joined the company in 1997.
+Together, the brothers helped drive the company’s next phase of growth.

-Rosemary, the only daughter in the family, worked in the business during the 1980s before raising her own family.
-She rejoined the business in 2010.
+Rosemary, the only daughter in the family, worked in the business during the 1980s before raising her own family, later rejoining in 2010.

 “We started to figure out how we were going to survive.
 Being a traditional wholesaler wasn’t going to cut it for the majors in the future.
 So, what are we going to do to change?”

-Initially, Perfection Fresh’s success can be attributed to three key strategic moves: strengthening its connection to production by growing its own products; licensing innovative genetics; and establishing exclusive marketing agreements with growers.
-This visionary approach, alongside countless other achievements over the past 40 years, has solidified Michael’s status as a trailblazer in the fresh produce industry.
+Perfection Fresh’s growth was shaped by three key strategic moves: strengthening its connection to production by growing its own products, licensing innovative genetics, and establishing exclusive marketing agreements with growers.
+Together, these decisions helped shift the business from a traditional wholesaler into one of Australia’s largest fresh produce companies.

-Today, Perfection Fresh employs more than 2,000 people across its farms, processing facilities, and sales sites.
-Operating from 15 locations nationwide – including the five central markets in Queensland, South Australia, New South Wales, Western Australia, and Victoria – the company has achieved remarkable growth.
-Its turnover is now approximately $1 billion per annum, an impressive 70-fold increase compared to 30 years ago.
+Today, Perfection Fresh employs more than 2,000 people across its farms, processing facilities and sales sites.
+Operating from 15 locations nationwide — including the five central markets in Queensland, South Australia, New South Wales, Western Australia and Victoria — the company has grown significantly.
+Its turnover is now approximately $1 billion per annum, a 70-fold increase compared with 30 years ago.

 Michael Simonetta, the first recipient of Lifetime Membership to the The International Fresh Produce Association ANZ

-There’s a genuine warmth in Michael’s expression whenever he talks about his family.
-He says his Mum has always looked out for him, and jokes that while he and his dad disagreed on some things on the market floor, he holds his father in the highest regard.
+There is a genuine warmth in Michael’s expression whenever he talks about his family.
+He says his mother has always looked out for him, and jokes that while he and his father did not always agree on the market floor, he holds him in the highest regard.

-“Growing up, we lived next door to the fruit shop, and there were times when I hated it because everything we did revolved around the shop.
-But, as you get older and you mature and you reflect on all those learnings and life experiences, I wouldn't trade it.
-If I had to do it all again, I'd do it the exact same way.”
+“Growing up, we lived next door to the fruit shop, and there were times when I hated it.
+Everything we did revolved around the shop.
+But as you get older and reflect on all those learnings and life experiences, I wouldn’t trade it.
+If I had to do it all again, I’d do it the exact same way.”

-Michael smiles as he recalls a memory from childhood: “In those days there weren’t mobile phones, and the shop wasn't self-service.
-If there was a big influx of people, Dad had to find some other means of attracting our attention so he would throw pebbles on the tin roof of our house.
-I was the oldest, so along with Mum, I always had to go and help.”
+“In those days there weren’t mobile phones, there was no self-checkout.
+If there was a big influx of people Dad had to find some other means of attracting our attention, so when it got busy he would throw pebbles on the tin roof of our house.”

-While Michael’s two sons, a 30 and 33-year-old, aren't involved in Perfection, they have certainly inherited their family’s penchant for business and entrepreneurship.
-His eldest, Anthony, worked at Perfection for 18 months before deciding it wasn't for him and now co-owns a marketing agency, Hustle Agency, and wellness centre, XtraClubs, with his brother, James.
+While Michael’s two sons, Anthony and James, are not involved in Perfection Fresh, they have inherited the family’s entrepreneurial drive.
+Anthony worked in the business for 18 months before deciding it was not the right path for him.
+He now co-owns marketing agency and wellness centre with his brother, James.

-“Broccolini® is a hundred per cent usable; there is no waste.
-It is also very versatile, and it has a sweeter, milder, taste compared to broccoli.
-I thought the flavour would resonate with consumers, especially kids,” he says.
+“Broccolini® is 100 per cent usable; there is no waste.
+It is also very versatile, and it has a sweeter, milder taste compared to broccoli.
+I thought the flavour would resonate with consumers, especially kids,” he says. "and I just love it”

-Initially, Perfection gave Woolworths exclusivity for Broccolini® and contracted growers to grow set amounts.
+Initially, Perfection Fresh gave Woolworths exclusivity for Broccolini® and contracted growers to produce set volumes.

-“Woolworths were very supportive of the product, especially during the initial days and months when we didn’t know just how successful it would become.
+“Woolworths was very supportive of the product, especially in the early days and months when we didn’t know just how successful it would become.

 “I didn’t want the growers to lose faith in it, so we were paying for a lot of product that was harvested but not sold in those early days.
 Michael Batycki was running produce at Woolworths when we launched Broccolini®, and he played a significant role in making it successful.”

-Since then, more than 600 million bunches (or 1.6 billion servings) of Broccolini® have sold in Australia.
+Since then, more than 600 million bunches — 1.6 billion servings — of Broccolini® have been sold in Australia.

 Broccolini, Qukes and Calypso - Australia's favourite fresh fruit and vegetables from Perfection Fresh